Dina-Abd-Elrahman/DevOps-tasks/AWS-SAA-C02/VPC.md

 - VPN CloudHub: hub-and-spoke VPN model to connect sites
 - Transit Gateway: transitive peering connection for VPC, VPN and DX

-** if the Corporate DataCenter needs to access an S3 Securelly in your VPC: ** we need
+**if the Corporate DataCenter needs to access an S3 Securelly in your VPC** we need
 1- VPN to VGW.
 2- Reverse proxy server to receive requests.